 The Department will measure CCTV IP-Camera System, Wrong Way Detection by the number of each, and will include the costs for equipment, Local Camera Control Unit, labor, and miscellaneous materials.

 The Department will measure CCTV Pole, __’ Tall, by the number of each, and will include the costs for equipment, labor, and miscellaneous materials.

+The Department will measure Tiltable Pole by the number of each, and will include the costs for equipment, labor, and miscellaneous materials.

 The Department will measure CCTV Lowering Unit by the number of each, and will include the costs for equipment, labor, and miscellaneous materials.